poweradmin/terraform-provider-poweradmin/docs/resources/record.md

 ### Optional

+- `create_ptr` (Boolean) Automatically create a PTR (reverse DNS) record for this record.
+Only applicable to A and AAAA records.
+Requires a matching reverse zone.
+Defaults to false.
+Changing this value requires resource replacement.
 - `disabled` (Boolean) Whether the record is disabled.
 Defaults to false.
 - `priority` (Number) Priority for MX and SRV records.
 Defaults to 0.
 - `ttl` (Number) Time to Live in seconds.
 Defaults to 3600.